stelligent/config-lint/README.md

 * Failures - a list of rules with severity FAILURE that were triggered
 * AllViolations - a list of rules with any severity that were triggered (in case you use something other than WARNING or FAILURE)

 You can limit the output by specifying a JMESPath expression for the --query command line option.
-For example, if you just wanted to see the Failures, you can do the following:
+For example, if you just wanted to see the RecordIds for failed checks, you can do the following:

 ```
-./config-lint --terraform --rules rules/terraform.yml --query 'Failures' files/*
+./config-lint --rules rules/terraform.yml --query 'Failures[].ResourceId' files/*
 ```

 # Exit Code